jadonk/cloud9-examples/PocketBeagle/pru/0README.md

 inputR31.c          // Reads an input pin via the fast R31 register shared.c            // Shows how to share memory between the ARM and the PRU

-The Black has two PRUs, pru0 and pru1.
+The Pocket has two PRUs, pru0 and pru1.

 The filename tells which PRU to run on.
 For example blinkInternalLED.pru0.c will run on pru0.
 These demos must all run on pru0, except blinkInternalLED, which